J&J pauses production of its COVID-19 vaccine - NYT | Health

 Johnson & Johnson late last year quietly shut down the only plant making usable batches of its COVID-19 vaccine, the New York Times reported, citing people familiar with the decision.

-The halt is temporary, with the Leiden plant expected to start making the vaccine again after a pause of a few months, the NYT report said https://www.nytimes.com/2022/02/08/business/johnson-johnson-covid-vaccine.html.
-The NYT report added that it was not clear whether the pause has had an impact on vaccine supplies yet, thanks to stockpiles.
+The halt is temporary, with the Leiden plant expected to start making the vaccine again after a few months, the NYT report said https://www.nytimes.com/2022/02/08/business/johnson-johnson-covid-vaccine.html.
+J&J currently has millions of doses of its COVID-19 vaccine in inventory and it continues to provide all its fill-and-finish sites, including Aspen, with drug substance required to produce its shot, the company said in an email.

+"We continue to fulfill our contractual obligations in relation to the COVAX Facility and the African Union," J&J said.
+The facility, in the Dutch city of Leiden, has instead been making an experimental but potentially more profitable vaccine to protect against an unrelated virus, according to the report.

+The drugmaker last month forecast as much as $3.5 billion in sales of its COVID-19 vaccine in 2022, a 46% jump, having fared poorly compared to rivals.
+The company reported sales of $2.39 billion for the COVID shot in 2021, missing its own target of $2.5 billion, in a year marked by manufacturing stumbles, safety concerns and uneven demand for a vaccine once touted as a promising tool for inoculating populations in hard-to-reach areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)